SELAMAOKBA/96seq_Analysis/README.md

 "96seq_Analysisis" is a six separate python scripts that run in chronological order 1-6.
 This pipeline is created to help analysis sequences retrieved from 96 plate sequencing.
-Sequencing was performed by GATC Biotech Lighton barcode service, however; it can be adapted to other sequencing providers. the pipeline needs python 2.7.x and the package Biopython 1.6 to run.
+Sequencing was performed by GATC Biotech Lightrun barcode service.
+The pipeline needs python 2.7.x and the package Biopython 1.6 to run.
 The scripts were tested under windows 7 environment, Python 2.7.13 and Biopython 1.69. the pipeline requires also raw files of sequenceing in "fasta" format.
 Files should be put in "raw" named folder in the same directory as the scripts. in addition,"table.txt", matrix 12*8 (tab: separator) file is used to correct plate well(sequence) with strain code. all results are saved in "Results" folder.